|Illinois Country Map 1763-76|

 Nathaniel then helped get his cousin, Ninian Edwards, appointed Governor of the territory.
 Before Ninian assumed his role, Nathaniel appointed others that supported Ninian to government positions in the territory.

 In 1812, the territory was progressing slowly.
 After the War of 1812 ended, a portion of what is today western Illinois was designated as the Military Tract for payment for veterans of the war in lieu of a cash payment.
 However, Illinois was only at 30,000 in population despite the tract.
 Nathaniel Pope wanted to be more than just the secretary of the territory.
 He ran to be the delegate to Congress for the territory.
 He felt he could do more for the territory to help make it a state.
+He became the Illinois Territory Delegate in the Fourteenth and Fifteenth United States Congress.

 The boundaries of Illinois were basically set by three rivers on the south, east, and west borders.
 The Wabash, Ohio, and Mississippi Rivers hemmed in the slowly growing populace.
 The northern border of the territory was initially set at the southern end of Lake Michigan.